horbin/FuMS-HC-Server/README.md

 #Fulcrum Mission System (FuMS)
-v1.5b
+(like the mod? please feel free to donate.  http://conroh.com/fums/ v1.5b
 - Fixed bug that resulted in repeated mission spawning when FuMS Admin Controls where disabled.
 - Fixed bug with that was not properly disabling FuMS Admin Tools when set to false.